zombodb/zombodb/INDEX-MANAGEMENT.md

 - `preference` **optional**:  The Elasticsearch [search preference](https://www.elastic.co/guide/en/elasticsearch/reference/master/search-request-preference.html) to use.
 The default is `null`, meaning no search preference is used.
 - `batch_concurrency` **optional**:  Specifies the maximum number of concurrent HTTP requests, per Postgres backend, to use when making "batch" changes, which include CREATE INDEX/REINDEX, INSERT, UPDATE, DELETE statements.
 The default is `12` and allowed values are in the set `[1..1024]`
 - `batch_size` **optional**:  Specifies the size, in bytes, for batch POST data.
 Affects CREATE INDEX/REINDEX, INSERT, UPDATE, DELETE, and VACUUM statements.
 The default is `8388608` bytes (8MB) and allowed values are `[1k..1Gb]`.
 - `refresh_interval` **optional**:  This setting directly relates to Elasticsearch's [`index.refresh_interval`](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/setup-configuration.html#configuration-index-settings).
 The default value is `-1`, meaning ZomboDB will control index refreshes such that modified rows are always immediately visible.
 If a time delay is okay, change this setting to something like `5s` for five seconds.
 This can help improve single-record INSERT/UPDATE performance at the expense of when the rows are actually searchable.
+Changing this property requires that you call `zdb_update_mapping(tablename_containg_index)` to push the setting to Elasticsearch.
 - `ignore_visibility` **optional**:  Controls if queries that require row visibility information to be MVCC-correct should honor it.
 The default is `false`, meaning all queries are MVCC-correct.
 Set this to `true` if you don't need exact values for aggregates and `zdb_estimate_count()`.

 ### Per-session Settings